 “Scholarship”.
-Most of you will think of this word only while talking about leading universities such as Oxford, Harvard, etc. But, a majority of ST/SC students will think about this word while talking about every educational institution; however small it may be.
+For most of you, this word would come to your mind only when you think and talk about leading universities such as Oxford, Harvard, etc. But, a majority of ST/SC students will think about this word while talking about every educational institution; however small it may be.
 You name the cheapest educational institution in India, and most of the SC/ST students will not be able to study there without scholarships.
 Let that sink in.

 First of all, for most of the ST/SC students, education is still a distant dream.
 We hardly think beyond engaging in farming, scavenging, sweeping, etc.